ANZUK Supply Platoon

 Wartime use of the NZEF NZAOC Badge 1939-1947

-During the wartime years, the NZEF NZAOC badge was recycled for use by both the New Zealand Temporary Staff and the New Zealand Ordnance Corps.
+During the war, earlier NZEF NZAOC badges were recycled for home-service use, primarily by the New Zealand Temporary Staff (NZTS) and within NZAOC units.

 New Zealand Temporary Staff 1939-1947